The Mask (1994 film): Home media

 The film was released on VHS and Laserdisc on January 18, 1995, and on DVD on March 26, 1997.
 The VHS version included the Space Ghost Coast to Coast episode "The Mask", which features interviews with Jim Carrey and Chuck Russell.
 The DVD presented a non-anamorphic Widescreen transfer.
 It was eventually released as a special edition in 2005 with an anamorphic transfer.
 It was later released on Blu-ray Disc on December 9, 2008.
 It was the most rented title in the UK for the year 1995 with 3.8 million rentals.
+Arrow Video released a special edition 4K Blu-ray of the film on November 11th, 2025.

 Music

 Soundtrack

-Swing music featured prominently in the film, and Royal Crown Revue made an on-screen cameo, which in turn influenced the swing revival later in the decade.
+Swing music and old-fashioned Latin music featured prominently in the film, and Royal Crown Revue made an on-screen cameo, which in turn influenced the swing revival later in the decade.

 The Mask: Music From the Motion Picture was released on July 26, 1994, on Chaos Records through Sony Music Entertainment.
 It features music from: Xscape, Tony!
 Toni!
 Toné!, Vanessa Williams, Harry Connick Jr., Carrey himself and more.
 The songs "Cuban Pete" and "Hey Pachuco" were also used for the trailer of the 1997 Disney film Flubber.